ahmed-yamany/CompositionalLayoutableSection/README.md

 - Usage

 ## Introduction
-UICollectionViews with compositional layouts offer a flexible and powerful way to create complex grid-based interfaces.
+UICollectionViews with compositional layouts offer a flexible and powerful way to create complex UI interfaces.
 CompositionalLayoutableSection provides a convenient framework to work with compositional layouts in a more structured manner.

 ## Protocols
 CompositionalLayoutableSection introduces three protocols: